-We need to remember that the prophets of the Hebrew Bible were not telling the future, although that is an understandable misconception given the way later Christian writers interpreted prophetic books as pointing to Jesus Christ.
-Rather, the prophets were ancient social and political commentators, figures who paid attention to what was going on politically and socially in their own contexts, and interpreted current events in terms of the people's relationship with the Lord.
+The prophets of the Hebrew Bible were not telling the future, although that is an understandable misconception given the way later Christian writers interpreted prophetic books as pointing to Jesus Christ.
+Rather, the prophets were ancient social and political commentators, figures who paid attention to what was going on politically and socially in their own contexts, and interpreted current events in terms of the people's relationship with God.
+The basic essence of biblical prophecy was critique.

-Understanding themselves as having a call from God to speak out against injustice and other societal issues, sometimes to the king or other political leaders and sometimes to the population at large, prophets would proclaim "the word of the LORD", often calling for changes in behaviour and attitude.
-Jeremiah had a long and very challenging vocation as a prophet in the kingdom of Judah.
-Serving as a prophet for more than 40 years, he lived through a very tumultuous time in Judah's history.
+Understanding themselves as having a call from God to speak out against injustice and other societal issues, sometimes to the king or other political leaders and sometimes to the population at large, prophets would proclaim "the word of the LORD," often calling for changes in behaviour and attitude.
+In order to understand the messages of the prophets, understanding their contexts is important.

-God commands Jeremiah to write God's words onto a scroll to preserve these texts for future generations, to look back at the calamity they were facing, as an impetus to their repentance and divine forgiveness.
+Once again, God addresses this crisis through a prophet.
+Jeremiah is commanded to write the words onto a scroll, to preserve these texts for future generations to look back at the calamity, as an impetus to their repentance and divine forgiveness.
 Obediently, Jeremiah calls on his scribe Baruch to record the words of the Lord.

 This passage models a major transition of revelation.
-Archaeological evidence suggests that ancient Judah is witnessing a growing literacy, thus it is natural that God would utilize newer forms of communication.
-Whereas two centuries earlier in Isaiah, an angelic being touches the lips of Isaiah with a hot coal, now, the command is to write the prophetic word.
+Archaeological evidence suggests that ancient Judah is witnessing a growing literacy, so it is natural that God would utilize newer forms of communication.
+Two centuries earlier, in Isaiah, an angelic being touches the lips of Isaiah with a hot coal.
+Now, the command is to write the prophetic word.
 One can consider the differences between the preservation of national narratives through oral tradition versus written practices.
 Jeremiah understands that these very words can have value beyond the present generation.

-Because of Jeremiah's banishment from the temple, he sends Baruch to read the words of the scroll during the midst of a fasting ceremony.
+Because of Jeremiah's banishment from the temple, he sends Baruch to read the words of the scroll in the midst of a fasting ceremony.
 Both the space and time are set for a redemptive reading of the words of the Lord.

 But when the scroll is read to the court, this time by Jehudi, the response to the word of God is obtrusive.
 The king is perhaps too consumed with his own luxuries to understand the precariousness of the situation.
 Jeremiah expresses a particularly biting indictment of those of us who enjoy privilege: "The king in a winterized part of the palace, sitting in front of a fire to keep warm."
 If we enjoy positions of power in regards to our gender, ethnicity, class, marital status, etc., we must take care that such privilege does not overshadow our own ability to listen to God's Word.

 King Jehoiakim's response, though deplorable, is not surprising in that the destruction of the prophetic words is natural for a ruler who is both paranoid and massively self-absorbed.
 This is one of the earliest recorded narratives of "book burning" to suppress an ideology.
 But as in most cases, this book burning is not a terribly effective strategy for ideological control.
 Instead of eliminating the word of God, Jeremiah shows that it is more powerful and lasting than the actions of a narcissistic king.
 The words of Jeremiah continue to find power two millennia later.
 King Jehoiakim is merely a footnote as a disobedient king.
 But the destruction is not total.
 Before the fall, Jeremiah has prophesied about a new covenant - a new covenant, a new way of directing how we live with each other and with God.